gaehlerm/SoftwareEngineering/README.md

 ## Strings

 "You should never use two different languages in a single file.
-English is also a language." - Unknown
+English is also a language." - Adapted from Robert C. Martin [Clean Code]

 After pointers and Booleans, strings are arguably the third most error-prone data type.
 Programmers often compare two strings for equality.
 One of them is written in plain text in the code.
 A string possibly twenty characters long.
 If a single character is wrong, you have a bug, and there is no way the computer is able to know and warn you.
 Of course, you can make this code work.
 But it is extremely brittle.
 You should eliminate such risks whenever possible.
 String comparison is a potential source of errors, and we should strive to avoid them whenever feasible.
 Remember, programming is all about avoiding potential sources of errors.
 As we have already seen, you should always consider using enums if you want to perform string comparisons.